Oak Hill Academy

 Oak Hill Academy uses a 4.0 unweighted system.
 Letter grades are assigned as:

 Students are ranked based upon their cumulative grade point averages.
 Courses taken at U.S. high schools previous to Oak Hill are conformed to our grading scale and posted on student transcripts.
-These courses are labeled according to Oak Hill’s Curriculum Guide when appropriate and based on course content.
+These courses are labeled according to Oak Hill’s Curriculum Guide when possible.
 International grades are not converted, and those students are not ranked.
-When previous course work is repeated, only the second grade is computed in the GPA.

 The academic program is college preparatory and is organized on a 51-minute class period schedule.
 A maximum load is seven classes per day, culminating in a maximum of seven credits each year.